dblanchardDev/arcgisrest/README.md

  * **username** (optional) – The username to use for authentication.
 Will use an anonymous connection if not specified.

  * **password** (optional) – The password for the provided username.
-Will use an anomymous connection if not specified.
+Will use an anonymous connection if not specified.

  * **verify_ssl** (optional) – Whether to verify the SSL certificates and prevent credentials from being sent over un-encrypted connections.
 Defaults to True.

 &nbsp;
 ## Connections via Web Adaptors (or Reverse Proxies)
-A connection via Web Adaptors (or Reverse Proxies) is one where the connection to all ArcGIS Enteprise components is established through the same common web server.
+A connection via Web Adaptors (or Reverse Proxies) is one where the connection to all ArcGIS Enterprise components is established through the same common web server.

 📝 *If you are using ports other than 80/443, include the port in the **server** parameter (e.g. `https://example.com:3001`).*

 📝 *Connection to the GeoEvent endpoints are not supported in this mode.*

- * **web_adaptors** (optional) – A dictionnary of the Web Adaptor (or reverse proxy) directory names in the format `{'portal': str, 'arcgis': str}`.
+ * **web_adaptors** (optional) – A dictionary of the Web Adaptor (or reverse proxy) directory names in the format `{'portal': str, 'arcgis': str}`.
 Only specify the directories that are installed.
 If not specified, a direct connection will be used.

 &nbsp;
 ## Direct Connections
 A direct connection is one that connects directly to the server hosting the ArcGIS Enterprise software.
 In this mode, the appropriate port and directory will automatically be derived.

  * **public_host** (optional) – The public host used by the servers (e.g. `example.com`).
-This is normally the host/domain via which the main Web Adaptors (or reverse proxies) are accesible and the same as the value used for the *WebContextURL* properties.
+This is normally the host/domain via which the main Web Adaptors (or reverse proxies) are accessible and the same as the value used for the *WebContextURL* properties.

 &nbsp;